-Natural ecosystems are directly threatened by pressures such as changes in terrestrial, freshwater, and the marine environment.
+Natural ecosystems are directly threatened by pressures such as changes in terrestrial, freshwater, and the marine environments.
 Indirect pressures, such as not having the right 'systems' in place, people lacking the necessary knowledge or resources to act, and a disconnect between people and nature, are causing and contributing to these direct pressures.

-The five overarching pressures impact on biodiversity globally include:
+The five overarching pressures impacting biodiversity globally include:

-- Habitat loss and modification,
+- Habitat loss and modification, through land use changes

-- Introduced invasive species including animal and plant pests,
+- Introduced invasive species including animal and plant pests

-- Pollution,
+- Pollution

-- Climate change,
+- Climate change

 - · Urban growth pressures.